-Encoded streams of FCC-licensed AM, FM, and HD-multicast stations are eligible to be reported in PPMbased Radio Market Reports/eBooks.
+Encoded streams of FCC-licensed AM, FM, and client HD-multicast stations are eligible to be reported in PPMbased Nielsen Audio Radio Ratings Data and/or Nielsen Audio Measurement Service.

-Streams of commercial, FCC-licensed AM, FM, and HD-multicast stations are eligible to be reported in Diary-based Radio Market Reports/eBooks.
+Streams of commercial, FCC-licensed AM, FM, and HD-multicast stations are eligible to be reported in Diary-based Nielsen Audio Radio Ratings Data and/or Nielsen Audio Measurement Service.